Jacques Becker: Biography

 Becker had a further success with Touchez pas au grisbi (1954) which relaunched the post-war career of Jean Gabin in the role of an aging gangster and introduced a distinctly French style of the gangster film which would become popular in the following years.
-Finding it nevertheless difficult to get financing for his projects, Becker next undertook a couple of commercial productions (and the only two films he made in colour) in which he found less scope to impose a personal touch.
-In 1958 Becker took over the filming of Montparnasse 19 from Max Ophuls who died while preparing the project about the last years of the painter Modigliani, but because of its hybrid origins it remained a troubled production.
+Finding it nevertheless difficult to get financing for his projects, Becker next undertook a couple of commercial productions, Ali Baba et les quarante voleurs and Les Aventures d'Arsène Lupin, in which he found less scope to impose a personal touch (and the only two films he made in colour).
+In 1958, Becker took over the filming of Montparnasse 19 from Max Ophuls who died while preparing the project about the last years of the painter Modigliani, but because of its hybrid origins it remained a troubled production.
 In Le Trou (1960), which recounted in almost documentary fashion the planning of a prison escape (based on a real event of 1947), Becker was able to return to a more personal and rigorous style.
 It was Becker's final film and he died shortly before its release, which then brought some of the warmest acclaim of his career.

-Becker was 53 when he died in February 1960, and he was interred in the Cimetière du Montparnasse in Paris.
+Becker was 53 when he died of lung cancer in February 1960, and he was interred in the Cimetière du Montparnasse in Paris.
 His children by his first marriage included Jean Becker, who also became a film director (and assisted his father on several of his later films), and Étienne Becker who was a cinematographer.
-In 1957 the actress Françoise Fabian became Becker's second wife.
+In 1957, the actress Françoise Fabian became Becker's second wife.